 1. How long does ICPC take?

 Just seeing “ICPC” gives me anxiety, but this is the most commonly asked question on social media.
-The Interstate Compact for the Placement of Children is the process through which a child is able to travel with her adoptive parents from her home state to her adoptive parents’ home state in an adoption process.
+The Interstate Compact for the Placement of Children is the process through which a child can travel with her adoptive parents from her home state to her adoptive parents’ home state in an adoption process.
 Each state typically has a team dedicated to processing these forms.
 However, this team may be one person or many people, though it always feels like zero people when you are the one waiting.
 How long does take?
-It can vary person to person, day to day.
+It can vary from person to person, day today.
 Just because it only took two days, or maybe it took four weeks for someone in your state doesn’t mean it will be the same for you.
-It depends on the load the office has, the time of the week, the time of year, the preparation of your paperwork, etc. If it’s around a holiday, may the odds be ever in your favor.
+It depends on the load the office has, the time of the week, the time of year, the preparation of your paperwork, etc. If it’s around a holiday, may the odds be ever in your favor?

 3. Do I have to use an adoption agency or attorney?